DSR-RHIT/creating-reproducible-reports/pages/109_explore-data.md

 library(readr)
 ```

-By itself,  `library(dplyr)` produces several message in our output.
+By itself,  `library(dplyr)` produces several start-up messages in our output.
 To suppress those messages, we use the `suppressPackageStartupMessages()` function to load the `dplyr` library.

 ### import the image